jaimebv/EDF-Port-FreeRTOS/README.md

 2. **Get your own customizable FreeRTOS:** ESP-IDF’s CMake build will always look in your project’s components/ folder first, then fall back to the IDF installation in `C:\Users\<user_name>\.platformio\packages\framework-espidf\components\freertos`.
 You can exploit that to completely replace the FreeRTOS component for this project only.

-To do so, let's create the components folder into the platformio project:
+To do so, let's create the components folder in the platformio project:

 ```
 EDF-PORT-FREERTOS/